DanielG/cabal-helper/README.md

 # cabal-helper

-`cabal-helper` provides a library which wraps the internal use of executables to lift the restrictions imposed by linking against versions of GHC before `7.10`.
+`cabal-helper` provides a library which wraps the internal use of anexecutable to lift the restrictions imposed by linking against versions of GHC before `7.10`.
+This has the pleasant side effect of isolating the user from having to deal with Cabal version changes manually as `cabal-helper` can simply recompile it's helper program automatically as needed.

 `cabal-helper` uses a wrapper executable to compile the actual cabal-helper executable at runtime while linking against an arbitrary version of Cabal.
-This runtime-compiled helper executable is then used to extract various bits and peices from Cabal on disk state (dist/setup-config) written by it's configure command.
+This runtime-compiled helper executable is then used to extract various bits and peices from Cabal's on disk state (dist/setup-config) written by it's configure command.

 In addition to this the wrapper executable also supports installing any version of Cabal from hackage in case it cannot be found in any available